 This is environmental engineering work, supervising, through subordinate engineering supervisors, the activities of engineering, planning, scientific, operational and/or maintenance personnel.
 This class is differentiated from lower level Environmental Engineers by the responsibility for directing all water plant operations and maintenance or directing aspects of a water resources program.
 Employees in this class perform work in one of the following areas of specialization: Plant Operations or Water Resources.
 Provision of services to the public, coordination of activities with other department programs and contact with external governmental agencies is a significant aspect of the work.
 The employee works under the direction of an administrative engineer.

-ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+ALLOCATING FACTORS: (The following conditions must be met in order for a

-- Positions must be located in the Water Department.
+2. Positions must be located in the Water Department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Supervises, through subordinate supervisors, the activities of engineering, scientific, planning, maintenance and operational personnel; develops goals and objectives for subordinates; analyzes and revises treatment processes; directs and/or participates in research projects to evaluate new treatment processes; determines the feasibility of implementing new methods; recommends changes and modifications in plant design or processes; sustain and enhance the region's watersheds and quality of life by integrating water, wastewater and storm water services; directs and/or participates in administrative and financial analysis of department operations; participates in the formation of departmental policy regarding the program; reviews reports prepared by subordinate supervisors on section activities; tours facilities or work sites to review subordinates progress; prepares reports; provides engineering technical guidance; resolves problems and issues